blue bulletin from bcidaho

 Download the Blue Cross of Idaho member app

 Get all the important features you need for on-the-go care with our member app.
-In the member app, you can search for a doctor or facility, view and send your member ID card, view your claims and more.
+In the member app, you can search for a provider or facility, view and send your member ID card, view your claims and more.
 Download the member app from the App Store or Google Play Store.

 Posted: May 10, 2023